bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 </div>

 ### Custom quotes
-An order can be created with a `shipping_cost_ex_tax` and `shipping_cost_inc_tax`.
-This is a way to add a custom shipping amount to an order.
-This can be added when creating or updating an order.
+You can create an order with `shipping_cost_ex_tax` and `shipping_cost_inc_tax`.
+Also, you can use these values to add a custom shipping amount to an order during creation or to update an order.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">